 To determine the soil weight, first, we weigh an empty container.
 This is found to be 10 grams.
 Next, we microwave the soil to remove all water and weigh it again on the container.
 It comes out to 130 grams.
 Finally, we determine the dry weight by subtracting the container weight from the soil weight.
 130-10 = 120 grams.

 Using the formula above, we can calculate the bulk density.
 BD = 120/392.698 = 0.305 g/cm^3.

 About Bulk Density

-Is bulk density and specific gravity the same?
+Are bulk density and specific gravity the same?
 A bulk density and specific gravity are not the same.
 A bulk density is a ratio of mass to volume of soil.
-A specific gravity is a ratio of density of a specific object to the density of a common substance, which usually is water.
+Specific gravity is a ratio of the density of a specific object to the density of a common substance, which usually is water.

 Why does bulk density increase with depth?
 As depth increases, the pressure acting on soil and the surrounding area increases.
 As the pressure increases the soil is compacted into a smaller area.
 This causes the bulk density to increase as depth increases.

 Is bulk density the same as dry density?
 The terms bulk density and dry density are often used interchangeably.